thoughtspot/cs_tools/docs/how-to/install-upgrade-cs-tools.md

 </center>

 !!! warning inline "Pre-requisites"
-    The only strict requirement for CS Tools to function is
-    <a href="https://www.python.org/downloads/" target="_blank">Python</a> v3.6.8 or newer.
+    The only strict requirement for CS Tools to function is [Python][py]{ target='secondary' .external-link } v3.6.8 or newer.

 !!! hint inline "Need to update?"